nicklafarge/iac_latex_template_2022/README.txt

+This is an updated LaTeX template for the International Astronautical Congress (IAC), consistent with the 2022 Word template.

+This template is updated from [https://github.com/debittner/iac_latex_template](https://github.com/debittner/iac_latex_template).

+Original README:

 This is an unofficial LaTeX2e style and template for the International Astronautical Congress (IAC).
 I took some liberties from the version distributed by the IAF secretariat.